As Much as Humanity Can Hope for in the Long Term

-Joining us in our second episode of our series AGI Governance on The Trajectory is Mike Brown, Partner at Shield Capital and the Former Director of the Defense Innovation Unit at the U.S. Department of Defense.
+Joining us in the second episode of our series AGI Governance on The Trajectory is Mike Brown, Partner at Shield Capital and the Former Director of the Defense Innovation Unit at the U.S. Department of Defense.

-Mike previously served closely to the government as part of the White House Presidential Innovation Fellow and of the DoD where he accelerated the adoption of cutting-edge commercial technologies for national security, and was previously the CEO of Symantec.
+Mike previously served closely to the government as part of the White House Presidential Innovation Fellow and of the DoD, where he accelerated the adoption of cutting-edge commercial technologies for national security, and was previously the CEO of Symantec.

 In this episode, Mike highlights the immediate need for international coordination around AGI – with a focus on how to keep the US and its allies strong – while also garnering alignment with China where possible.
 He lays out a case for rallying initial AI alignment efforts around human rights and common values among allied nations – as well as a proposed approach to bring in academics, business, and other perspectives into the governance process.